 When it comes to reaching your organization’s full potential, you need partners who understand both you and your industry, inside and out.
 Everything matters — from the vision that sustained your organization’s earliest beginnings to the dedicated people who help keep that vision alive.
 That’s why it’s important to have partners who are committed to building long-term relationships and creating solutions designed for your unique needs.

 Here are five questions to consider when choosing a banking partner to support your organization, help you attain your goals and add value to you, your team and your trustees.

 1. Is your bank strong and sustainable?

-A credit rating provides an independent indication as to the safety of a bank’s deposits.
-This rating should be published by one of the three major rating agencies — S&P, Moody’s or Fitch — and ranked, at a minimum, above investment grade (that is, BBB or higher).
+A credit rating provides an independent indication of a bank’s strength and stability.
+This rating should be published by one of the three major rating agencies: S&P, Moody’s or Fitch and ranked, at a minimum, above investment grade (that is, BBB or higher).